predsci/HipFT/README.md

 ## OVERVIEW ##
 <img align="right" src="hipft_example.gif" alt="HipFT Example"/>
-HipFT is a Fortran 2023 code that is used as the computational core of the Open-source Flux Transport (OFT) software suite.
+HipFT is a Fortran 2023 code that is used as the computational core of the upcoming Open-source Flux Transport (OFT) software suite.
 OFT is a complete system for generating full-Sun magnetograms through acquiring & processing observational data, generating realistic convective flows, and running the flux transport model.

-HipFT implements advection, diffusion, and data assimilation for the solar surface on a logically rectangular nonuniform spherical grid.
-It is written in Fortran and parallelized for use with multi-core CPUs and GPUs using a combination of Fortran's standard parallel `do concurrent` (DC), OpenMP Target data directives and MPI.
+HipFT implements advection, diffusion, and data assimilation on the solar surface on a logically rectangular nonuniform spherical grid.
+It is parallelized for use with multi-core CPUs and GPUs using a combination of Fortran's standard parallel `do concurrent` (DC), OpenMP Target data directives, and MPI.
 It uses high-order numerical methods such as SSPRK(4,3), Strang splitting, WENO3, and the super time-stepping scheme RKG2.
-The code is designed to be modular, incorporating various differential rotation, meridianal flow, super granular convective flow, and data assimilation models.
+The code is designed to be modular, incorporating various differential rotation, meridional flow, super granular convective flow, and data assimilation models.
 It can also compute multiple realizations in a single run spanning multiple choices of parameters.

-HipFT can be used with MACOS, Linux, and Windows (through WSL) on CPUs and GPUs (NVIDIA or Intel).
+HipFT can be used with MacOS, Linux, and Windows (through WSL) on CPUs and GPUs (NVIDIA or Intel).

 --------------------------------